CharlyWargnier/python-html-table-scraper/README.md

 To illustrate that, I coded a simple HTML table scraper in ~100 lines of Python.

+You can check what the apps does in this video:

 [![IMAGE ALT TEXT HERE](resources/VideoImage.png "" )](https://www.youtube.com/watch?v=xPJkepA_RrY)

 The app is simple to use: